subwayfootlong/BRRTC/projects/KUBE/README.md

 ## node-red
    Accessed on localhost:1880.
 PR43 will return "cannot GET/" so use (PR43IP):1880

-   There are 3 nodes.
+   There are 5 nodes.
 DO NOT TOUCH FORMATTER unless you know what you are doing.

-   1. IoT Gateway Input 1 (MQTT Subscribe node)
+   1. Subscribe to a Sensor (MQTT Subscribe node)
       | Required Feilds | Inputs |
       | ----------- | ----------- |
       | Server | localhost |
       | Port | 1883 |
       | Topic | (KUBEGWName)(SensorMacID) |
+   2. Change Measurement Name (Change Node)
+      Change Sensor 1 to your sensor name.
+I like to change it to the part I attached the sensor to e.g. Motor X
+   3. Variable Deleter (Function Node)
+      This node deletes variables that dont need to be stored into influxDB to be efficient
+   4. Formatter (Change Node)
+      DO NOT TOUCH this node unless you know what you are doing
-   2. influxDB Batch
+   6. influxDB Batch
       | Required Feilds | Inputs |
       | ----------- | ----------- |
       | Version | 2.0 |